fboes/twig-broiler/README.md

 Basic setup to get you started with Twig.
 For setting up:

-1. Copy templates to yout template directory
+1. Copy templates to your template directory
 2. Modify `base_project.html.twig` to match your general project template
 3. Add more templates for special views